 PRD is a description of the requirements for a particular product or service.
 It reflects how the product will look and work.
 You present your requirements either in a single document or a set of documents, or a set of artifacts (layouts, diagrams, diagrams, documents).

-A product requirements document is necessary for both parties - the customer and the contractor.
-Drawing up a technical specification will help the customer clearly define the project’s goals and objectives, think about the strategy, and decide what they expect from the performer.
+The requirements in this document reflect your vision and expectations for the product.
+A product requirements document is necessary for both parties — you and the contractor you choose.
+Technical specification will help the customer clearly define the project’s goals and objectives.
+Think about the strategy, and decide what they expect from the performer.
 The contractor needs the PRD document as the source information for the project.

 To make sure the expectations will coincide with the result, that is the stage when a PRD is being created.
 After getting acquainted with the project through the PRD document, you can conclude the actual amount of work, cost, and deadlines.
 Besides, the PRD is used to prepare for work on the project or during its release.
 The final result often depends on the completeness of the customer’s information and the elaboration of details.

 Essential Components of a PRD

 A PRD template is an excellent solution to make it comprehensible for everyone involved in product development.
 We here at Fulcrum Rocks use this PRD template: